-- Common 25 to 78% of TBI - Prevalence and duration is greater in mild vs. severe TBI - In 126 OEF/OIF vets identified by the VA TBI screen and confirmed mild TBI (Ruff et al. J Reh Res Dev, 2008) - Headaches were more likely to be seen in those with neurocognitive deficits from TBI (93% v 13%) - o mTBI vets with neurocognitive deficits experienced a greater # of blasts and ≥ 1 episode of LOC - Headaches were more likely to have features of migraine - Intense, pulsating, unilateral, GI symptoms; - Sensitivity to light, sound, activity - These vets were also more likely to have PTSD and sleep disturbance - No difference in headaches after mild TBI vs postorthopedic injury (Stovner et al, Eur Neurol, 2007)
+- Common 25 to 78% of TBI - Prevalence and duration is greater in mild vs. severe TBI - Prevalence and duration is greater in mild vs. severe IBI In 126 OEF/OIF vets identified by the VA TBI screen and confirmed mild TBI (Ruff et al. J Reh Res Dev, 2008) Headaches were more likely to be seen in those with neurocognitive deficits from TBI (93% v 13%) mTBI vets with neurocognitive deficits experienced a greater # of blasts and ≥ 1 episode of LOC Headaches were more likely to have features of migraine

+- Intense, pulsating, unilateral, GI symptoms; Sensitivity to light, sound, activity These vets were also more likely to have PTSD and sleep disturbance

+| Compared to the selection of the select - No difference in headaches after mild TBI vs post-orthopedic injury (Stovner et al, Eur Neurol, 2007)